simonambridge/RTFAP2/TransactionHandlers/README.md

 (cc_no=,3472000068224395, txn_time=,2016-12-03 00:37:58.409, items=,Item_13700->54.50,Item_4441->177.90,Item_31018->607.78, amount=,840.18)
 (cc_no=,9470000056653610, txn_time=,2016-12-03 00:37:58.409, items=,Item_106->402.68,Item_19047->500.58,Item_33249->759.90, amount=,1663.16)
 ```

 You can leave this process running as you wish.

+###Start the Transaction Consumer

-  * Identify the location of the SparkMaster node:
+  1. Identify the location of the SparkMaster node:

   For DSE versions < 4.x:
   ```